wp-plugins/improved-user-experience/readme.txt

 I personally like the default password reset process in WordPress, but I have a lot of clients that think it's too many steps.
 This method is faster, easier, and still secure.

 == Changelog ==

+= 1.1.0 =
+* Upgraded to use the new <a href="http://xavisys.com/xavisys-wordpress-plugin-framework/">Xavisys WordPress Plugin Framework</a>

 = 1.0.0 =
 * Released to wordpress.org repository